Sudeeptha21/Sudeeptha21.github.io/README.md

 *Dates ( May 2023 – May 2024)*
 - Developed dashboards and reports to monitor campaign performance and optimize digital marketing strategies.
 - Conducted data wrangling and exploratory data analysis to uncover business opportunities.
-- Automated repetitive reporting processes, reducing manual workload by X%.
+- Automated repetitive reporting processes, reducing manual workload by 12%.
 - Tools used: **SQL, Python, Power BI, Excel, Google Analytics**

 ---